Financial Aid Policies at Colorado Mountain College

 - Identify that your information on your FAFSA does not match your current situation

-- Contact the OFA
+- Contact the Office of Financial Aid

 - Complete the Special Circumstance Appeal form and provide all requested information